 Content management system (CMS) Back to Top

-Think WordPress; a CMS is an application that allows you to draft, edit, schedule and share content online; the most popular of these systems have simple editing tools that don’t require users to have working knowledge of coding.
+Think WordPress; a CMS powering 43% of the web, is an application that allows you to draft, edit, schedule and share content online; the most popular of these systems have simple editing tools that don’t require users to have working knowledge of coding.

 Content marketing Back to Top